Bornaprine: Sleep

 When administered to healthy humans, bornaprine suppressed the amount of REM sleep, suggesting that the M1 and M2 receptors are involved in sleep increase and REM latency.
 This also suggests that bornaprine may be able to be used as a sleep aid in the future.

-Side Effects
+Side effects

 Since bornaprine is a potent anticholinergic drug, it has a similar side effect profile to other anticholinergic drugs, including dry mouth and constipation.
 Additionally, when bornaprine was administered to patients with secondary parkinsonism, few patients reported transient confusion.

 Toxicity

-LD50 tests performed on rodents revealed that 26 mg/kg intravenously and 112 mg/kg subcutaneously administered amounts of bornaprine were toxic.
+tests performed on rodents revealed that 26 mg/kg intravenously and 112 mg/kg subcutaneously administered amounts of bornaprine were toxic.
 Subcutaneous application resulted in ataxia, spastic paralysis, and convulsions.

 Synthesis

-A Diels-Alder reaction between Atropic acid [492-38-6] (2-phenyl acrylic acid) (1) and cyclopentadiene (2) gives CID:139890006 (3).
-Catalytic hydrogenation over Raney-nickel gives 2-phenylbicyclo[2.2.1]heptane-2-carboxylic acid [93963-31-6] (5).

-Conversion of the acid to the acid chloride and esterification with 3-diethylaminopropanol [622-93-5] (4) completed the synthesis of Bornaprine (6).
+Bornaprine can be synthesized beginning with atropic acid (2-phenyl acrylic acid, 1).
+A Diels-Alder reaction with cyclopentadiene (2) gives the bicyclic compound 3.
+Catalytic hydrogenation over Raney nickel gives 2-phenylbicyclo[2.2.1]heptane-2-carboxylic acid (5).
+Conversion of the acid to the acid chloride and esterification with 3-diethylaminopropanol (4) completes the synthesis of bornaprine (6).

-N.B.
-A small amount of hydroquinone serves the purpose of a polymerization inhibitor.